 Updated information on Brexit and our support for our current EU, EEA and Swiss staff

-The support we are offering current EU, EEA and Swiss staff and how they may be affected by Britain leaving the EU.
-Updated 7 January 2020.
+The support we are offering current EU, EEA and Swiss staff and how they may be affected by the UK leaving the EU.
+Updated 9 March 2020.

 The UK’s vote to leave the EU and the questions it raises

 Our University is proud to welcome over 100 nationalities amongst its staff and students.

 The vote to leave the EU, and its implementation clearly poses significant challenges for us as a University community.
 It creates uncertainty and leaves many unanswered questions.

 Because of the result of the referendum, you may have important questions that need urgent answers.
 We will aim to answer them as soon as we have the information to do so.

 There is now a transition period until the end of 2020 while the UK and EU negotiate additional arrangements.

 The current rules on trade, travel, and business for the UK and EU will continue to apply during the transition period.